 There has been an increase in the number of people riding e-scooters on public highways, pavements and on public spaces within Medway.

-It is illegal to ride e-scooters in Medway, unless on private land with land owner's permission.
+It's illegal to ride e-scooters in Medway, unless on private land with the landowner's permission.

 About e-scooters

-E-scooters are a new mode of transport, and the government are trialing schemes across the country to develop guidance around their safe use.
+E-scooters are a new mode of transport, and the government are trialling schemes across the country to develop guidance around their safe use.
 E-scooters are classed as Personal Light Electric Vehicles (PLEVs).

 This means they are treated as motor vehicles and subject to the same legal requirements if made legal to ride in public including: